needle-mirror/com.unity.netcode/Documentation~/testing/network-profiler.md

 ## Untracked overhead
 The Netcode for Entities Profiler doesn’t track bytes added to the overhead by [Unity Transport](https://docs.unity3d.com/Packages/com.unity.transport@latest/index.html) protocols.
 This is usually a small amount and varies depending on the [pipeline](https://docs.unity3d.com/Packages/com.unity.transport@latest?subfolder=/manual/pipelines-usage.html) in use.
 If you notice discrepancies between the Netcode for Entities Profiler and other packet inspection tools, this is likely why.

-## Known issues

-### Exception with JetBrains Rider

-An exception may be thrown when using the Profiler with JetBrains Rider.

-**Solution:** This can be resolved by disabling the integration in Rider's settings.
-Instructions are provided in the official JetBrains documentation: [Disabling Unity Profiler Assistance in Rider](https://www.jetbrains.com/help/rider/Unity_Profiler_Assistance.html?utm_source=product#before-you-start).

 ## Additional resources